 A fuel pickup issue blighted Aidan Read’s debut in the 2016/17 Asian Le Mans Series today (4 December 2016) at Fuji as he shared driving duties with teammates Scott Andrews and Williams Lok in the #99 WinEurasia Ligier LMP3.

 “It’s a shame that we couldn’t really show what we could do,” Aidan said.
 “The car felt great in qualifying, but I suppose that’s racing and we just have to accept that you have days like these.

 “The fuel pickup problem just gets worse as fuel burns (down) we think,” Aidan explained at the conclusion of his stint.
-“It’s something inside of the fuel tank maybe and from now on we will keep the car running high fuel short runs.
-I was happy with my start but then there was an the issue behind the safety car and after that I was a sitting duck, unfortunately.”
+“It’s something inside of the fuel tank maybe, and from now on we will keep the car running high fuel short runs.
+I was happy with my start, but then there was an issue behind the safety car, and after that, I was a sitting duck, unfortunately.”

 A lengthy stop after 90-minutes of running repairs failed to rectify the problem, despite Lok briefly returning to the circuit, and WinEurasia had to retire the car in the final hour of racing.

 The third round of the 2016/17 Asian Le Mans Series gets underway at Chang International Circuit in Buriram Thailand 6-8 January 2017.